Data Processing Agreement

 Address: As set forth in the relevant Order Form.

-Activities relevant to the data transferred under these Clauses: Recipient of the Services provided by Joist in accordance with the Agreement (as defined in Recital A of this DPA).
+Activities relevant to the data transferred under these Clauses: Recipient of the Services provided by Joist AI in accordance with the Agreement.

 Role Controller/ Processor): Controller